n., plural: homologous chromosomes

 The term homologous came from Greek homologos, meaning “agreeing” or “of one mind”.
 It is a combination of homos, meaning “same” and logos, meaning “relation”.
 The term chromosome was coined in 1889 by German anatomist, Wilhelm von Waldeyer-Hartz.
 It was derived from the Greek khrōma, meaning “color” since it readily stained with basic dyes.
 Synonym: homologue.

 When chromosomes are homologous, it means that they are the same, at least in terms of the gene sequences and loci.
 Heterologous, in essence, means “different”.
 This means that heterologous (non-homologous) chromosomes would, therefore, pertain to any two chromosomes that are different, such as in terms of gene sequence and loci.
 During meiosis, homologous chromosomes may naturally exchange genetic material.
 Heterologous chromosomes do not.
 However, there are instances wherein heterologous chromosomes do exchange chromosomal parts.
 When this occurs, the process is called chromosomal translocation.
 It is a form of mutation that could lead to severe chromosomal aberrations.
-For the comparison between homologous chromosomes and heterologous chromosomes, see table below.
+For the comparison between homologous chromosomes and heterologous chromosomes, see Table 1.

 |Homologous chromosomes have alleles on the same genes located in the same loci.||Heterologous chromosomes have alleles on different genes.|

 |Pairs up during meiosis||Does not pair up during meiosis|

 |Gene exchanges may occur at synapses.||Gene exchanges may occur at translocation.|